United Crypto Community Trading Up 12.1% Over Last 7 Days (UCOM)

-United Crypto Community (CURRENCY:UCOM) traded 4.4% lower against the dollar during the twenty-four hour period ending at 20:00 PM Eastern on October 4th.
-One United Crypto Community coin can currently be bought for $0.0863 or 0.00001350 BTC on popular cryptocurrency exchanges.
+United Crypto Community (CURRENCY:UCOM) traded 4.4% lower against the dollar during the 24-hour period ending at 16:00 PM Eastern on October 9th.
+One United Crypto Community coin can now be bought for about $0.0863 or 0.00001350 BTC on cryptocurrency exchanges.
+Over the last week, United Crypto Community has traded 12.1% higher against the dollar.
 United Crypto Community has a market capitalization of $185,435.00 and approximately $193.00 worth of United Crypto Community was traded on exchanges in the last day.
-Over the last week, United Crypto Community has traded up 12.1% against the dollar.

 - HUZU (HUZU) traded flat against the dollar and now trades at $0.0407 or 0.00000352 BTC.